twadada/Machine-Translation/README.md

 This outputs "data/save_name.data" and "data/save_name.vocab_dict".
 These files are to be used during training/testing.

-If you do not have development data, you can omit src_dev and tgt_dev options; however, it is highly recommended to prepare these data to train models efficiently.

-By enabling -output_vocab, it also outputs source and target vocabulary txt files.
+If you do not have development data, you can omit -src_dev and -tgt_dev options.
+However, it is highly recommended to prepare these data to train models and select the best one.
+If you want source and target vocabulary txt files, enable -output_vocab.

 After processing the data, you can train an NMT model as follows: